Reorks9/Dnipro_DevOps_part2/Module_5-Azure/task5.1/readme.md

 Create in resource group "Win" LoadBalancer "LB".<br>
 In the other tabs, do not change anything. <br>
-The numbers in the names of the created tools do not match, because the tools have already been created earlier and work correctly.
+The numbers in the names of the created tools do not match, because the tools have already been created earlier and work correctly. <br>
 ![something going wrong](https://user-images.githubusercontent.com/22638433/77929543-74f24100-72b2-11ea-9e23-d4b796afd2f5.PNG)

 Create VM "Win2" in same region as LB. <br>